 Plumbaginaceae and Primulaceae (incl.
 Myrsinaceae) Fortnight: Primulaceae-Androsace sp. for ID from Uttatakhand-GSJUNE07 : 6 posts by 4 authors.
 Attachments (3).

 Androsace sp. photographed from along Budher caves road in Chakrata in September.
 Looks like A. robusta but not very sure.
 Please help in ID.

 I am also having same pics, I think this is difficult to conclude without flowers..

 It is certainly not Androsace robusta (or what was known as this).
 Pity images not in focus.
 Can you tell me the approx. elevation of the Budher Caves road?

 Fwd: Androsace sarmentosa in Annapurna region, Nepal : 1 post by 1 author.
 Attachments (1)

 Here with a single image of what I understand to be a rosette of Androsace sarmentosa photographed by my eldest son in the Annapurna region of Nepal.

-POWO Wikipedia Flora of China Checklist of Nepal Useful Tropical Plants
+POWO Wikipedia BSI Flora of India Flora of China Checklist of Nepal Useful Tropical Plants Androsace World